 At just over 1.1 miles you'll pass the Jackson Lake Overlook trail once again.
 Just beyond this junction is Heron Pond.

 As you proceed towards the southern shore of the pond you'll enjoy some great views of Mt.
-Moran and the northern Tetons along the way.
+Moran and the northern Tetons.

 At almost 1.6 miles, as you approach the southern end of Heron Pond, hikers will reach a junction that forms a narrow X. A hard left would take hikers directly to Swan Lake.
 To continue on towards Hermitage Point you'll want to follow the trail that leads towards the right.